MattPinder/MastersProject/Phylotaxonomic_Analysis/README.md

 # Phylotaxonomic analysis
 Complete versions of the subsampled phylogenetic trees present in the report.
-Unless otherwise noted, sequences from NCBI's ftp site were downloaded in February 2017 using the [NCBI Downloader script] (https://github.com/MattPinder/MastersProject/tree/master/Scripts).
+* Unless otherwise noted, sequences from NCBI's ftp site were downloaded in February 2017 using the [NCBI Downloader script] (https://github.com/MattPinder/MastersProject/tree/master/Scripts).
+* Unnamed species (i.e. those named *genus* sp. *?*) were not included in the trees.

+## FullTreeAllSamples.tree.int.nwk

+* Uses PhyloPhlAn's -i flag to insert all samples into the bacterial tree of life.

 ## Rhodobacteraceae.tree.nwk